 The snowflakes are so festive and pretty, aren’t they?

 Now that I’ve given my glass canisters a holiday season vibe, I plan on using them to set up a hot chocolate station.

-Perfect for holding hot cocoa mix and all of the fixings during the entire holiday season.
+They’re perfect for holding hot cocoa mix and all of the fixings during the holiday season.

 These snowflake painted glass canisters were super easy to make and a lot of fun!
 Fill with a few treats or bath salts and give away as a handmade gift.

 If you’ve never tried silkscreening (on fabric or glass), you must give it a try- so rewarding!

 And now for my favourite part of the series…

 DIY Snowflake Plate by My Uncommon Slice of Suburbia